merihilgor/voiceos/community/INVITATIONS.md

 *   **Tauri Migration**: We plan to move from a web-based interface to Tauri for better native performance and smaller binary sizes.
 *   **Eye Tracking**: Integrating eye-gaze control for a truly multimodal hands-free experience.
 *   **Accessibility Logic**: Improving how we hook into macOS AXAPI to make the control loop smoother.
-*   **Security**: We are integrating with Jarwis AI for security audits, but we need more eyes on data masking and privacy (PII protection).
+*   **Security**: We are integrating with Jarwis AI or similar for security audits, but we need more eyes on data masking and privacy (PII protection).
 *   **Windows/Linux Support**: Future-proofing the architecture for cross-platform support.

 🌟 **Why Contribute?**